Lmah0/Capstone-LOCK-2A/Drone/flightComputer/README.md

-# Drone side codeSSSS
+# Drone side code
+## videoStreaming
 - `SendVideoStream.py` - Python file to send video over UDP to the GCS using FFMPEG.
-Run the file with `bench` flag to benchmark videostreaming. # Drone side codeS
+Also provides the ability to benchmark FFMPEG and the quality of video.
+- `benchmarkSendingVideoStream.py` - Python file containing helper functions to benchmark FFMPEG stream and video quality.